Making lunches can be much easier!

 Make up a list to keep posted on a wall or in a binder that can easily be pulled out when needed.
 I made a simple list of items that my kids and I can pull out when we are needing ideas.

-Here is a list of over 25 lunch ideas (including a separate list of over 20 pinwheel sandwich variation ideas) to help you if you are feeling stuck or just not creative right now 🙂
+Grab our list of over 25 lunch ideas (including a separate list of over 20 pinwheel sandwich variation ideas) to help you when you feel stuck or just not creative 🙂

 4) Get your kids’ input and let them help pack their lunches